darius-coelho/Data-Pattern-Inspector-Geomap/README.md

 npm run build
 ```

-The built files will be in the `dist` directory, ready for deployment to Vercel, GitHub Pages, or any static hosting service.
+The built files will be in the `dist` directory, ready for deployment.

 ## Usage

 ### Upload Page
 1. Upload a dataset CSV file (up to 50MB)
 2. Upload a patterns CSV file (up to 1MB)
-3. Files are automatically checked for file formats and require columns
+3. The files are automatically validated for format and required columns
-4. Click "Load Dashbaord" to begin processing data for the dashboard.
+4. Click “Load Dashboard” to process data
-5. You will be forwared ed to the dashboard after computation completes (progress bar will show status).
+5. A progress bar shows computation progress; you’ll be automatically redirected to the dashboard upon completion.

 ### Dashboard Page
-The dashboard automatically loads after successful computation with two layout options:
+After data processing, the dashboard loads automatically with two layout options:

 **Layout Map -> Pattern (Default)**:
-- Left: Pattern List (searchable, sortable)
+- Left: Pattern List
-- Center: Pattern Details (statistics and records)
+- Center: Pattern Details
 - Right: Geographic Map (top) + Location Summary (bottom)

 **Pattern -> Map (Alternative)**: